micmejia/bible-dump/NKJV/Colossians/Col 2.md

 which all concern things which perish with the using--according to the commandments and doctrines of men?

 ###### 23
-These things indeed have an appearance of wisdom in self-imposed religion, _false_ humility, and [^n]neglect of the body, _but are_ of no value against the indulgence of the flesh.
+These things indeed have an appearance of wisdom in self-imposed religion, _false_ humility, and neglect of the body, _but are_ of no value against the indulgence of the flesh.